lumol-org/lumol/doc/src/input/mc.md

     * `frequency` (float): Move frequency.
     * `molecule` (string): Select only the specified molecule type.
 The string contains the path to the configuration file of the molecule.
+    * `target_acceptance` (float): The target acceptance for this move.
+Value has to be greater than zero and smaller than one.
+Can only be used in conjunction with `update_delta_every`.

 If the `molecule` key is used, the move will only apply to one molecule type.
 If not, the move will apply to all molecule types in the system.
 The `delta` key is